romnn/imop/README.md

 You can use

 #### TODO
+- implement streaming cache trait that can stream in and out of the cache

 - implement cache access trait (size, get, put)
 - how to add persistence?
     - none for the memory version